uri-library-data-services/iassist-preview/content/blog/data-related-webinars-available.md

 date = "2015-07-27 11:08:45 -0700"
 draft = "false"
 +++
-The [North Carolina Library Association\'s Government Resources Section](http://www.nclaonline.org/government-resources) runs a webinar series.
+The [North Carolina Library Association's Government Resources Section](http://www.nclaonline.org/government-resources) runs a webinar series.
 In addition to having [some data-related webinars on YouTube](https://www.youtube.com/playlist?list=PLB4ehI6iUJT7jFAEZJ7S7BizGQ93idnQ5), our upcoming August webinar may be of interest to IASSIST members.

 **Help!
-I'm an Accidental Government Information Librarian presents \...
+I'm an Accidental Government Information Librarian presents ...
 Accessing Datasets for the Data Curious**

 The Government Resources Section of the North Carolina Library